 Plan a night or two in Ottawa before the trip.
 It’s the closest big city to Smith Falls, being only an hour’s drive away.
 Its home to an international airport and a train station plus a terrific number of incredible things to do.

-If you want to see how it feels and what it looks like watch the 30 second video.
+If you want to see how it feels and what it looks like on Le Boat watch the 30 second video.
 I think you’ll be hooked.

 What’s new for Le Boat in 2019

 It didn’t take long for Le Boat to become extremely popular on the Rideau Canal system.
 Granted they already had a base of clients in Europe who have been cruising the canals and waterways for years but the word is out that Le Boat makes a great holiday.
 In 2019 a second base will be added at Seeley’s Bay.
 One-way cruising will be available and at a minimum there will be two new five cabin boats introduced.
 They are accepting bookings already.
-To learn more visit the Le Boat website.
+Visit the website to learn more visit cruising the Rideau Lake System with Le Boat.

 When I say this was one of the big highlights of my summer I really mean it.
 It was fun, different, relaxing and a great way to explore the area.